VAT

 If the VAT number is not valid Contact the seller or the VAT helpline of HMRC for clarification.

-Verifying EU VAT Numbers via VIES
+Verifying EU Numbers via VIES

 How to verify EU Tax numbers